 Opioid abuse and overdose has hurt families across this nation, rich and poor, black and white, urban and rural; no community has been immune.
 Today’s budget announcement would mean a significant investment in this fight.
 We could do more to save lives and turn this epidemic around.

-At the Koffel Law Firm, we believe drug use and abuse is an illness, not a criminal offense.
+At Koffel Brininger Nesbitt, we believe drug use and abuse is an illness, not a criminal offense.
 Those dependent on opioids and heroin need treatment rather than jail time.
 We commend the government’s new budget proposal and hope that by treating drug addiction, we can keep the sick out of jail.
 If you have been charged with a drug offense, contact our Ohio drug crimes attorney today.